adammoss/autopilot/README.md

 ## Running

-To run on the car you will need to transfer your model to the car and run using python3
+To run on the car you will need to transfer your model to the car and run using python3 (note the drive mode option)

 ```
 python3 run.py --model name_of_your_model --mode drive --max_duration 60
 ```

-Note there may be a conflict with the camera already running with the remote control inferface.
+There may be a conflict with the camera already running with the remote control inferface.
 In this case find the process(es) of the webserver

 ```
 ps aux | grep runserver